gamtiq/frontend-tools/README.md

 * With PHP support <a name="dev-server-php"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
     - [AppServ](http://www.appservnetwork.com) - a full-featured of Apache, MySQL, PHP, phpMyAdmin.
     - [Devserver](http://www.easyphp.org) - a complete and ready-to-use development environment.
 Devserver is portable, modular, fully configurable and easy to update and extend.
+    - [Laragon](https://laragon.org) - a portable, isolated, fast & powerful universal development environment for PHP, Node.js, Python, Java, Go, Ruby.
+It is fast, lightweight, easy-to-use and easy-to-extend.
     - [Uniform Server](http://www.uniformserver.com/) - a lightweight server solution for running a web server under the WindowsOS.
     - [UwAmp](http://www.uwamp.com/en/) - free Wamp Server with Apache MySQL PHP and SQLite.
-    - [VertrigoServ](http://vertrigo.sourceforge.net/) - a complete free WAMP server allowing PHP development for Windows.
+    - [VertrigoServ](https://www.vswamp.com) - a complete free WAMP server allowing PHP development for Windows.
     - [WampServer](http://www.wampserver.com/en/) - a Windows web development environment.
 It allows you to create web applications with Apache2, PHP and a MySQL database.
     - [WPИ-XM](http://wpn-xm.org/) - a free and open-source web server solution stack for professional PHP development on Windows.
     - [WTServer](http://wtserver.wtriple.com/) - a portable, preconfigured, lightweight, fast and stable server stack for developing php mysql applications on windows, based on the excellent webserver Nginx.